oszuidwest/bash-functions/README.md

 9. `install_packages`: Installs packages using the 'apt' package manager.
 10. `set_timezone`: Sets the system timezone.
 11. `check_required_command`: Checks if the system has specific commands installed.
 (WIP)
-12. `ask_user`: Prompts the user for input with different input types including 'y/n', 'num', 'str', 'email' and 'hostname'.
+12. `ask_user`: Prompts the user for input with different input types including 'y/n', 'num', 'str', 'email' and 'host'.

 ## How to Use